colcon/colcon.readthedocs.org/user/known-issues-with-overriding.rst

 How to avoid most issues
 ------------------------

-This advice describes how to avoid most issues when overriding packages.
+This advice describes how to avoid most issues when overriding packages, however it's still possible to run into issues.
 See the known issue descriptions for more complex advice.

 Use isolated workspaces